AdobeDocs/commerce-merchant-services.en/help/payment-services/install.md

    ```

 1. Commit changes.
-1. To ensure that the committed code is deployed, update your on-premises instance .
+1. To ensure that the committed code is deployed, update your instance .

 ## Upgrade the extension